-- Sexual health: prevention of sexual harassment or assault is essential so that your studies are not difficult or interrupted
+- Sexual health: prevention of sexual harassment or assault is essential so that you can study, work, and live without fear.

 - Post travel needs: at times international travel brings a variety of illnesses back with the traveler.
 Understanding what symptoms and illnesses need to be addressed promptly can decrease elongated convalesce.

 Traveler's diarrhea (TD) is rarely life-threatening, although it can make you feel miserable.
 Countries with higher risk for infection are in Africa, the Middle East, Latin America and the Indian Subcontinent.
 The severity and duration of TD depends on the microorganisms consumed in contaminated food or water.
 Common symptoms include bloating, diarrhea, nausea, and malaise.

 - First and foremost, stay hydrated.
 To make oral hydration fluid, add 1 tsp. salt and 2-3 teaspoons of sugar to 1 liter safe water or take Gatorade with you.
 Do not rehydrate with coffee, coke, water or artificial sweetener drinks.

 - For moderate diarrhea (3-5 stools per day) first take pepto bismol (as directed).

 - Severe diarrhea requires a person to drink 2-3 liters of oral rehydration fluids followed by safe water to avoid dehydration.

 - Consume a diet of "BRAT" (bananas, rice, applesauce, toast/tea) and foods that constipate, including crackers, cooked carrots and breads.

 - Avoid raw fruits and vegetables, greasy or spicy foods, alcohol, dairy products, and caffeinated beverages.